denk0403/denk0403.github.io/_posts/2023-6-2-scroll-animations.md

 ## Case 1: The path spans the entire scroll container

 This is the simple case.
 We can associate a scroll timeline with the animation using `animation-timeline: scroll();`, which references the block axis of the nearest ancestor scroll container.
-And then we set the animation on the element using `animation: <name> linear;`.
+And then we set the animation on the element using `animation: offsetDistance linear;`.

 Make sure to also set the initial position of the element to `(0,0)` of the offset parent via `position: absolute` and `inset: 0`.
 All together, the code should look something like this: